metalabharvard/metalabharvard.github.io/_projects/lb_machineexperience.md

-tweet-summary: A one-week exhibition at the Harvard Art Museums’ Lightbox Gallery asks where artificial intelligence is headed—and how art can help us explore the the world we are making.
+tweet-summary: A one-week exhibition at the Harvard Art Museums’ Lightbox Gallery asks where artificial intelligence is headed—and how art can help us explore the world we are making.

 research-questions: